 Additionally, as per the IUCN report, the sea intrusion has led to the decreased production of crops, fish, and forestry.
 This is primarily because Sindh has not allowed the construction of any dams.
 However, if the dam is approved, the issue of sea intrusion and maintaining flow can be resolved.
 It should be noted that Kalabagh Dam would not solve the issue of encroachment completely, but it would bring it down to a certain extent.

-The Ministry of Water and Power demonstrated that Kalabagh Dam would guarantee cheap and sufficient electricity, minimizing the dependence on fossil fuels such as coal for producing electricity.
+The Ministry of Water and Power discussed the benefits of renewable energy and demonstrated that Kalabagh Dam would guarantee cheap and sufficient electricity, minimizing the dependence on fossil fuels such as coal for producing electricity.
 Thermal power is an expensive option — a whopping Rs.
 16 per unit — and so the electricity produced by the Kalabagh Dam would be much cheaper, at a mere Rs.
 3 per unit.

 Kalabagh Dam can generate 3600 MW of energy, which would be a significant addition to the country’s power production as it could potentially reduce the havoc caused by floods; there may be a reduced need for imports.
-Pakistan may no longer need to purchase oil from abroad for the fulfillment of the demand for power supply.
+Pakistan may no longer need to purchase oil from abroad to fulfil the demand for power supply.

 The Punjab government has supported the construction of the Kalabagh Dam.
 According to the 1991 Water Apportionment Accord, Punjab has the biggest share of water resources and it can exercise its authority for building the dam.
 However, the leaders have not approved of it as they desire the consensus of all provinces.